-\ The fair value of financial liabilities (IAS 39) is disclosed in accordance with IFRS 7.
-If subordinated debt had been measured at fair value through profit or loss instead of at amortised cost, the impact on 2015 profit would have been a decrease of €148.6 million before tax.
+^{} The fair value of financial liabilities (IAS 39) is disclosed in accordance with IFRS 7.
+If subordinated debt had been measured at fair value through profit or loss instead of at amortised cost, the impact would have been €122.7 million before tax at 31 December 2016.
 The fair values of linked liabilities are presented in Note 10.4.
 The fair values of financial instruments without DPF (Note 10.1) are not presented as the amounts involved are not material.
 IFRS 7 includes certain exemptions from the requirement to disclose the fair values of financial instruments with DPF.
-The Group considers that it fulfils the exemption criteria, particularly in light of the work under way in connection with IFRS 4, Phase 2, regarding the fair value of these instruments
+The Group considers that it fulfils the exemption criteria, particularly in light of the work under way in connection with IFRS 4, Phase 2, regarding the fair value of these instruments.